-Small-group work: Once your studen's seem to be comfortable working in large groups, you will be able to introduce more sophisticated group language task.
+Small-group work: Once your students seem to he comfortable working in large groups, you will be able to introduce more sophisticated group language tasks.
 For this level of group work choose a task that allows different students to make different contributions, that does not have a single right answer, that does not involve rote learning, and that cannot be done more efficiently by one person than by a group.
 A good example of this kind of task is "Are You Sitting Comfortably?" from Recipes for Tired Teachers edited by Christopher Sion.
 (See Figure 1.3.)